yusukebe/ramen-api/README.md

 Application souce code is distributed under MIT license.

-Ramen resources including the photos contrbuters added are under the [Creative Commons License BY/SA](https://creativecommons.org/licenses/by-sa/4.0/legalcode).
+Ramen resources including the photos added by the contrbuters are under the [Creative Commons License BY/SA](https://creativecommons.org/licenses/by-sa/4.0/legalcode).